binadacode/smart-campus-api/README.md

 ### Q2 (Part 1.2): HATEOAS and its benefit to client developers

 HATEOAS means the server includes links in its responses that tell the client what it can do next instead of the client knowing all URLs upfront.
-A response to POST /rooms that follows HATEOAS would include a self link, a link to the room’s sensors and a link to delete the room.
+A response to POST /rooms that follows HATEOAS would include a self link, a link to the room's sensors and a link to delete the room.
 The client uses those links rather than creating URLs on a different document.
 The usefulness of this in practice is that URLs can be modified on the server side without errors.
 A client that navigates links does not hardcode /api/v1/rooms/LIB-301, it discovers the path at runtime from its response.
 This is particularly useful when resources move, are versioned or have conditional links.
-The API’s discovery endpoint (GET /api/v1 ) returns a resources map with paths to /api/v1/rooms and /api/v1/sensors which is a step towards HATEOAS.
+The API's discovery endpoint (GET /api/v1 ) returns a resources map with paths to /api/v1/rooms and /api/v1/sensors which is a step towards HATEOAS.

 ---